You have heard how meditation is good for your health. Here are is an easy to learn two-step beginning meditation process.

 You will tap into the benefits of this meditation practice immediately.
 It can reduce feelings of anxiety the first time you meditate.
 We become more familiar with our emotions and bodies.
 And it introduces us to a restful oasis.
 Thus, giving our active mind a place to recharge.

 The goals here are twofold.
 First, we are getting more in touch with our bodies.
 Second, we are enhancing our observational skills.
-Another key point, most seated forms of meditation have these two elements at their core.
+Another critical point, most seated forms of meditation have these two elements at their core.

 As we mentioned above, these two steps are important steps toward being more mindful.
 The more you practice, the easier it becomes.
 Soon it will be a part of daily life.
 Once you learn how to meditate, it becomes an asset.
 You can use it almost anywhere and anytime you have a few minutes.